muratk5n/thirdwave/en/README.md

 ---

-Texas has more progressive taxation than Washington state?
+Texas has more progressive taxation than the state of Washington?

 [[-]](https://youtu.be/hNDgcjVGHIw?t=506)